Fuukei/docs_site/docs/en/Sakurairo/Gallery/index.md

 > Remember to **rebuild the index** after making changes!

 > [!TIP]
-> The built-in API is integrated with the theme's CDN settings.
+> The built-in API is integrated with the theme's CDN Options.
 > Refer to the **Image CDN** configuration to have the images loaded via your CDN.

 ### WebP Optimization